FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 Waiting until your pup is past the adolescent stage and his frame has matured is usually recommended as it will help prevent any injuries to growing bones and ligaments.

-Now that you're a dog agility enthusiast, you're probably itching to know how to get started.
+Now that you really are a dog agility enthusiast, you're probably itching to know how to get started.

 Well, you're in luck, because this is one of the most popular canine sports around, and most areas have dog agility clubs and trainers.